International

 Main Sectors of Industry

-Bahrain counts a labor force of more than 820 000 out of its 1.47 million population.
-The contribution of the agriculture to Bahrain's economy is negligible due to a scarcity of fertile lands, low rainfall and the small size of the country.
-In 2022, its share of the GDP was 0.3% - one of the lowest shares in the world - and employed 1% of the labour force (World Bank, 2023).
+Bahrain has a labour force of more than 905,000 out of its 1.57 million population.
+The contribution of agriculture to Bahrain's economy is negligible due to a scarcity of fertile lands, low rainfall, and the small size of the country.
+In 2023, its share of the GDP was 0.3% - one of the lowest shares in the world - and employed 0.9% of the labour force (World Bank, latest data available).
 Date palm cultivation and the pearl industry used to account for a considerable share of the economy prior to the development of the oil industry.
+According to the latest governmental figures, the agricultural sector recorded a 4.7% year-on-year growth in gross value added in 2023, with around 1,500 active companies.

-The services sector employed 64% of the workforce, a rate that has declined since early 2000s, and accounted for 52.3% of the economy in 2022 (World Bank, 2023).
-Bahrain's financial sector plays a preeminent role among Gulf countries and contributes significantly to local economy.
-Other major services sectors include telecommunications and transportation.
-Tourism is another important sector of the economy and the country attracts almost 10 times its resident population in a given year.
+The services sector employs 64.5% of the workforce, a rate that has declined since the early 2000s, and accounts for 51.8% of the economy (World Bank).
+Bahrain's financial sector plays a preeminent role among Gulf countries and contributes significantly to the local economy: the financial corporations are one of the largest non-oil sectors contributing to the real GDP by 18.08% (official governmental figure).
+The banking sector includes 29 retail banks (13 locally and incorporated and 16 foreign banks’ branches), 53 wholesale banks, and 8 representative offices of overseas banks, with USD 247.8 billion in assets as of January 2025 (data Central Bank of Bahrain).
+In 2023, the financial services sector surpassed the oil sector to become the largest contributor to real GDP, accounting for 17.8%.
+Other major service sectors include telecommunications and transportation.
+Tourism is another important sector of the economy, and the country attracts almost 10 times its resident population in a given year.

 Breakdown of Economic Activity By Sector Agriculture Industry Services